 - The C3PAO will create an assessment report and if there are no deficiencies, issue a CMMC certificate.

-- The C3PAO will submit a copy of the assessment report and CMMC certificate to the DoD, which is valid for 3 years.
+- The C3PAO will submit a copy of the assessment report and CMMC certificate to the DoD, which is valid for three years.
 This final step completes the requirement for CMMC compliance.

 CMMC Level 3 – Expert